-However, Seasonal Affective Disorder (SAD) is real and painful for a lot of HSPs, and it doesn’t just occur during the winter season.
+However, Seasonal Affective Disorder (SAD) is real and painful for a lot of HSPs, and it doesn’t just occur during the fall and winter seasons.
 For some, the transition to spring and summer is just as challenging.

 Thankfully, hygge can be embraced all year round.

 Whereas vanilla-scented candles, creamy comfort foods, thermal socks, and curling up with a knit blanket are more of a January pastime, you may be more inclined to welcome the sunnier days ahead with some spring cleaning and natural light.

 Save cinnamon and clove for winter and whip out citrus and floral scents in the spring and summer — and musky, earthy scents in the fall.
 During autumn months, go apple picking, bake a pie, and invite a couple friends for a hot beverage on the patio, porch or deck.
-In the warmer months, visit a produce stand for locally grown fruit and vegetables, then invite a couple of friends over for a backyard lunch.
+In the warmer months, visit a produce stand for locally grown fruit and vegetables, then have a couple people over for a backyard lunch.
 Grow a garden.

 As an avid reader, I even move my “book nook” outdoors to the patio.